dusmel/engineering-playbook/5. Production/Production Checklist/readme.md

 - For a new `frontend application`:
   - Are we using SSL?
+  - Is the test suite running on CI?
 - For a new `backend service`:
   - Are we following our default service [structure](https://docs.google.com/document/d/1HJnk8cqvblyW6NOGN6xkSsWVvtMmYBrumfXN145ZTL4/edit#heading=h.gdbmzxpjdr5r)?
   - Are long-running processes being run in [background jobs](https://docs.google.com/document/d/1HJnk8cqvblyW6NOGN6xkSsWVvtMmYBrumfXN145ZTL4/edit#heading=h.kr4s147l12xl)?